tfpauly/privacy-proxy/draft-ppw-httpbis-connect-dns-metadata.md

 TLS Encrypted Client Hello {{!I-D.ietf-tls-esni}}.
 In general, SVCB parameters contain useful origin-specific information that may augment client connection behavior.

-Clients may also wish to share geo-specific information with proxies to aid resolution, e.g., via the use of the EDNS(0) Client Subnet mask {{!RFC7871}}.
-This is useful for upstream resolvers that use geo-specific inforamtion for traffic engineering purposes.

 This document specifies HTTP header fields that proxy servers may use to relay this DNS-specific between clients and proxies to accompany CONNECT and CONNECT-UDP requests and responses.